beginning of content

 Can stomach ulcers be prevented?

-If you have a helicobacter pylori infection, your doctor will prescribe antibiotics to treat the infection and prevent you from getting another ulcer.
+If you have a H. pylori infection, your doctor may prescribe antibiotics to treat the infection and prevent you from getting another ulcer.
 If H. pylori is found before you develop an ulcer, treatment can stop you from getting an ulcer in the first place.

-You can prevent stomach ulcers caused by NSAID medicines by taking the lowest effective dose of NSAIDs and taking them for the shortest possible amount of time.
+You can prevent stomach ulcers caused by medicines such as NSAIDs by taking the lowest effective dose and for the shortest possible time.
 Your doctor may recommend also taking a medicine that lowers stomach acid while you take NSAIDs.

 Resources and support